This article was originally published in July 2018.

-Turns out Canadians can't agree on what that lakeside summer home is called and it has at least 5 different names depending what part of the country you are in.
+Turns out Canadians can't agree on what that beloved lakeside summer home is called, and it has at least five different names depending what part of the country you're in.

-According to a map posted on Reddit, it is the most regionally varied term in Canada.
-In the West, they call it a Cabin.
-In Northern Ontario, it is called Camp, but in Southern Ontario and parts of the East Coast, it's a cottage.
-In Quebec, it is Chalet.
-And finally and most interestingly, in parts of Nova Scotia, it is a bungalow.
+According to a map posted on Reddit, it's the most regionally varied term in Canada.
+In the West, they call it a "cabin."
+In Northern Ontario, it's "camp," but in Southern Ontario and parts of the East Coast, it's a "cottage."
+In Quebec, it's named a "chalet."
+Lastly and most interestingly, in parts of Nova Scotia, it's a "bungalow."

 The map is colour coded as well, with some lighter shades showing less frequency in the use of a certain term in a region.

-Of all the terms cottage and cabin take the lead for most users.
-While Cottage doesn't look like it has a lot of area on the map, it's important to note that Southern Ontario is one of the most populated areas in the Country and that's why it is used so much more.
+Of all the terms, cottage and cabin take the lead for most users.
+While cottage doesn't look like it has a lot of area on the map, it's important to note that Southern Ontario is one of the most populated areas in the country, and that's why the term is used so much more.

-Whether it's a cottage, camp, or bungalow, Canadians everywhere are flocking to them this summer and it's the perfect weather to go enjoy your lakeside summer living.
+Whether it's a cottage, camp, or bungalow, Canadians everywhere flock to them as soon as they can.
+Make the most of your lakeside living this summer!